 The largest indoor aquarium in Europe is indeed impressive, with or without kids.
 The sharks, sun fish, adorable sea otters, flimsy sea dragon and colourful sea anemones are but a few of the attractions.

-Tip: Save yourself considerable queuing time with a pre-paid ticket for the Lisbon Oceanarium
+Tip: Save yourself considerable queuing time and/or get a guided tour with a pre-paid ticket for the Lisbon Oceanarium

 HANDY TRAVEL RESOURCES FOR YOUR TRIP TO PORTUGAL